joelouthan/theologic.us/content/posts/5-home-devos-mark/2013-04-24-devotions-mark-614-16-jesus-and-john-are-not-the-same.md

 ---
-title: Home Devotions: Mark 6:14-16 Jesus and John Are Not The Same
+title: "Home Devotions: Mark 6:14-16 Jesus and John Are Not The Same"
 author: Joseph Louthan
 date: 2013-04-24
 url: /home-devotions/mark-614-16-jesus-and-john-are-not-the-same/